On Trains & Buses

 The main Monday to Friday service frequency is hourly while this becomes 60 to 90 minutes on Saturdays and mainly 90 minutes on Sundays.
 Also, Monday to Friday hours of operation extend from 06:00 until 19:00, which decreases to 07:00 to 19:00 on Saturdays and 08:00 to 18:00 on Sundays.
 Wythenshawe and Manchester Airport are served for six days of the week, though not every journey goes beyond Handforth (mainly earlier and later journeys are affected), and Handforth Dean sees service on Sundays.

 All this is a far cry from the near half-hourly service that we once enjoyed on weekdays and better coverage of the day with later evening services.
-In short, it is a classic example of what has happened to too many bus services over the last ten years.
+In short, it is a classic example of what has happened to too many bus services over the last two decades.

 218: Bakewell - Baslow - Sheffield